incaseCamels/googleChrome/README.md

 I will add another variant of this script to do no closing of processes, and just balloons, so that you can have a more in your face approach.
 I could add email or an SMS API to it as well.
 With zero-days being prevalent lately, it's a good idea to update Chrome as soon as possible, but never open HTML files and the like from weird emails, and try to stick to vanilla internet surfing unless using a sandbox.

-Perhaps other controls such as web filtering proxies and Microsoft's exploit guards will help prevent Chrome exploitation success of zero-days, but it's good to have depth.
+Perhaps other controls such as web filtering proxies and Microsoft's exploit guards will help prevent exploitatin of Chrome success of zero-days, but it's good to have depth.